Website logo cars for beginners

 car maintenance for beginners - read owners manual

-Since we live in the age of computers, you can look up your owner’s manual online if you cant find your paper copy.
-This is done by telling your car’s manufacturer your VIN, and downloading the manual they provide.
-The reason this is so important is because your owner’s manual tells you exactly how to care for your car.
+Since we live in the age of computers, you can look up your owner’s manual online if you can’t find your paper copy.
+This is done by telling your car’s manufacturer your VIN and downloading the manual they provide.
+Your owner’s manual tells you exactly how to care for your car, so this is so important.

-It’s important to follow the maintenance schedule outlined in your owner’s manual to keep your car running in tip-top shape.
+Following the maintenance schedule outlined in your owner’s manual is important to keep your car running in tip-top shape.
 The recommended service interval for most cars is 12,000 miles, or 12 months, whatever comes first.
 Your car may vary, again, check the manual.

 Check and change your engine oil